Hey, I'm Justin Erogun. I'm a Computer Science graduate from the University of Guelph, with a minor in Philosophy.

 Lead and initiated design discussions, and implemented changes as the primary developer.

-Fully redesigned a major product's backend and frontend layers.
+Fully redesigned a major product's backend and frontend layers using Figma, WPF, and MVVM.

 Followed the SDLC and practiced agile development across 4 different projects.